 On Monday, we might be in an organization and work with their own set of business drivers and political obstacles to mature their security program.

 On Tuesday, it could be a completely different organization, in a separate vertical with varying needs of business and requirements, and it is challenging.
-By overcoming various challenges, we add to the whole team’s experience – and all our customers get to benefit from that.
+By overcoming various challenges, we add to the whole team’s experience – and all our customers benefit from that.

 It’s important to understand that you can’t do everything at once.
-You need to identify the number 1 priority, which will bring the most impact quickly in improving the organization’s security.
+You need to identify the number 1 priority which will bring the most impact quickly in improving the organization’s security.

 If there is on-site infrastructure, someone, even a member of the IT department, must do things as instructed by our virtual CISO team.

 Having a part-time CISO with our service is better than having a full-time CISO because you get guaranteed service levels and defenses.
 Hiring full-time means you pay one salary to the headhunter or recruiter/recruitment agency, and you need to train the person in the specifics of your company.
-That training period usually lasts between a few weeks to a few months, depending on its side and the CISO skills.
+That training period usually lasts a few weeks to a few months, depending on its side and the CISO skills.

-A part-time CISO needs less time to commute if they work remotely, which gives them more time to work on the company’s defenses.
+Part-time CISOs need less time to commute if they work remotely, which gives them more time to work on the company’s defenses.
 With our service, you can get a highly experienced and qualified security expert to be your part-time CISO.

 The team serving as your CISO is always motivated and consistently performs at their highest capacity due to the KPI-based contract between our clients and Atlant Security and the performance rewards system based on client satisfaction and goal achievement.